Growing Capacity for Living with Change ~ Awakening Self Healing through Connection ~ In Service to Community and the Greater Earth Body

 Tuition reciprocity below is for the facilitated preparation and incorporation portions of this experience, (includes 3 weekend immersions (food not provided), zoom meetings each month and one-on-one mentor calls throughout the journey)*the week long ceremony in the desert will be a separate opportunity to gift in reciprocity:

 ~Partial scholarships are available.
-Please complete application and we will be in touch with you to confirm if we can accommodate your needs.
+Please complete the interest form at the bottom of this page and we will be in touch with you to confirm if we can accommodate your needs.

 We ask you to consider the guidelines below as you sense into what level rate of tuition you can offer for the preparatory and incorporation aspects of this offering: